-To promote the development of choice in the special school estate it is recommended that the development of both all-through special school provision and primary and secondary phase special school provision is explored.
+To promote improved choice for parents/carers the Council will ensure the right balance between all-through special school provision and primary and secondary phase special school provision.

 In certain circumstances, the Council will consider the discontinuance of maintained special school provision.
 We will consider this if closure could be implemented without denying existing students access to appropriate alternative educational provision and a school meets two or more of the below criteria: